One fun fact that sets you in the right mindframe when moving to Portugal is this:

 Get to know the markets in Lisbon – they are fascinating.
 Feira da Ladra sells most things, Mercado da Ribeira sells food and in Mouraria you can find all kinds of Asian and African goods.

-Go ahead and get a free quote on moving to Portugal.
+Go ahead and get a free quote on removal to Portugal from UK.